Your wedding day is on the horizon, and your mind has turned to the question of what you should wear.

 So you see, while the tux itself isn’t going to break the bank, adding everything else on might.
 And we haven’t even added the cost of cufflinks into the mix.

 Tuxedo rental is a popular option for those on a budget that want to save on their wedding suit.
-And the most significant advantage of tuxedo rentals is that the cost nearly always includes the shirt, bow tie, tuxedo jacket, and pants.
-In some cases, rental fees include the shoes!
+And the most significant advantage of average tuxedo rentals for a wedding is that the cost of tuxedo nearly always includes the shirt, bow tie, tuxedo jacket, and pants.
+The average cost of tuxedo rentals can even include the shoes in some cases!

 The apparent disadvantage of tux rental is that you have to give it back after the rental period has expired, and you cannot alter it to fit your body better.